jtaylorjfd/py-s3-get-bucket-object-url/README.md

 # py-s3-get-bucket-object-url

-Using the python Boto3 library to get S3 bucket title and object URL
+Using the python Boto3 library to get S3 bucket title and object URL and translates into a JSON format

 ## Installation